fractalrobotics/Fractal-5-Pro/README.md

 - Create an airtight enclosure for the filament spool
 - Reduce number of electronics cooling fans from four to two

-If you build a Fractal 5 Pro and discover any other problems, please let me know.
+If you build a Fractal 5 Pro and discover any other potential improvements, please let me know: dan@fractalrobotics.com

 ---